Dimentio233/TweetScrapes/README.md

 ## Analysis

-In all three places, people talk about vaccines the most and the general frequent terms are similar.
-Some key terms in Redmond's wordcloud are "flu," "work out," "test," "long," "people," "death," "AMP."
+In all three places, people talk about vaccines the most, and the  frequent terms are similar.
+Some key terms in Redmond's word cloud are "flu," "work out," "test," "long," "people," "death," and "AMP."

-For Fort Worth, the same theme applies, but I see "HealthByJames" as a frequent word that is exclusive for this city.
-As I googled this term, it refers to an anti-vaccine twitter account that has a lot of followers.
+For Fort Worth, the same theme applies, but I see "HealthByJames" as a frequent word that is exclusive to this city.
+As I googled this term, it refers to an anti-vaccine Twitter account that has a lot of followers.
 This makes sense given the political climate in Texas.

 Lastly, Boston also has the same frequent words for the most part.
 However, since I centered the location around Boston University, there are some unique terms like "study," "due," etc.